 - Meso Scale Discovery, Meso Scale Diagnostics, LLC, Multiplex Immunoassay Analyzer

 - Radiometer Analytical Titration Manager

 - Advanced Instruments Micro-Osmometer

 Gayle Petty, M.B.A., Manager

-Directly responsible for administrative and scientific leadership related to all operations of a state and federal licensed clinical laboratory and analytical core research facility in which human, animal and food specimens are evaluated for markers of nutritional status.
-Scientific responsibilities involve directing the development, implementation and troubleshooting of laboratory tests using advance and state-of-the-art instrumentation, establishing quality control procedures, and designing the analytical components of research protocols.
+Provides the administrative and scientific leadership related to all operations of a state and federally licensed clinical laboratory and analytical core research facility in which human, animal and food specimens are evaluated for biochemical markers.
+Directs the development, implementation and troubleshooting of laboratory tests using advanced and state-of-the-art instrumentation, establishing quality control procedures, and designing the analytical components of research protocols.

 Shahin Sarkarati Smith, B.S., Laboratory Section Supervisor